 The feelings and thoughts leave the sufferer in a horrible place.
-Their world tips sideways and they feel like they’re slipping off the edge.
+Their world tips sideways, and they feel like they’re slipping off the edge.

 So how does a person with PTSD navigate through these triggers?
-Here are some methods that can help with those difficult moments.
+Here are some methods that can help with difficult moments.

 “Grounding” is a technique that brings attention back to the present, allowing you to create space between the effect of the trigger and you.
 It’s a profoundly effective do-it-yourself intervention that everyone with PTSD should have in their toolbox.

-Triggers carry us to the past, a roller-coaster trip of places we don’t want to go.
+Triggers carry us to the past, a roller-coaster trip to places we don’t want to go.
 They also make us worry about a doubtful future.
 Everything looks bleak.
 When this happens, when the past is so painful it’s intolerable and the future is so scary you’re not ready to go there, focus on the now.